flutter/website/src/docs/development/packages-and-plugins/developing-packages.md

 For more information on federated plugins, why they are useful, and how they are implemented, see the Medium article by Harry Terkelsen,
-[How To Write a Flutter Web Plugin: Part 2][].
+[How To Write a Flutter Web Plugin, Part 2][].

 ### Specifying a plugin's supported platforms {#plugin-platforms}

-In Flutter 1.10 and later, plugins can specify the platforms they support by adding keys to the `platforms` map in the `pubspec.yaml` file.
+In Flutter 1.12 and later, plugins can specify the platforms they support by adding keys to the `platforms` map in the `pubspec.yaml` file.
 For example, the following pubspec file shows the